-Please note: A detailed ‘Recommended Equipment List’ will be included in your walking pack
+Please note: A detailed ‘Recommended Equipment List’ will be included in your hiking pack.

-◻ FLEECE – It keeps you warm in the cooler months and on top of the hills, and will allow you to shed layers when you are working hard in the summer.
+FLEECE – It keeps you warm in ethe cooler months and on top of the hills, and will allow you to shed layers when you are working hard in the summer.

-- Visitors from other European Countries: Most European billpay and prepay customers can use ‘roaming’ in the UK, but check with your operator for the best rates before you travel.
+- Visitors from other European Countries: Most European billpay and prepay customers can use ‘roaming’, but check with your operator for the best rates before you travel.

-- Visitors from the United States, Canada and elsewhere: Make sure that you have a GSM/UMTS phone compatible with European networks and a roaming service / suitable phone plan for the UK.
+- Visitors from the United States, Canada and elsewhere: Make sure that you have a GSM/UMTS phone compatible with European networks and a roaming service / suitable phone plan for the country you are travelling to.
 If your phone is unlocked and GSM/UMTS compatible, you can also purchase a UK SIM card from a variety of mobile phone stores and supermarkets and use it in your own phone.